 UW Study abroad website provides Scholarship information to UW Study Abroad students who have been accepted into a study abroad program and have checked the appropriate scholarship box on their application.
 Please see: http://www.washington.edu/studyabroad/students/resources/finances/scholarships/

 The UW Office of Merit Scholarships, Fellowships and Awards is an excellent resource for additional undergraduate scholarship advice and options.

-The University of Washington has a mandatory comprehensive health insurance plan that is specifically for students studying abroad on UW programs like the Creative Writing in Rome Program.
+The University of Washington has a mandatory comprehensive health insurance plan that is specifically for students studying abroad on UW programs like the Department of English Summer in London Program.
 It has a very low premium: approximately $62 per month for the duration of the program.

 Mandatory UW Study Abroad Health Insurance Plan

-$350 of the total program fee and the $350 UW Study Abroad Fee are non-refundable and non-revocable once a contract has been submitted, even if you withdraw from the program.
-Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
+$350 of the total program fee and the $450 Study Abroad Office Fee are non-refundable once a payment contract has been submitted.
+Students withdrawing from the program will be responsible for paying a percentage of the program fee, determined by the date of withdrawal.
 More details about the withdrawal policy will be included in participants' payment contracts.
 No part of the program fee is refundable once the program has begun.
-The date of withdrawal is considered the date (business day) a withdrawal form is received by the UW Study Abroad Office.
+The date of withdrawal is considered the date (business day) a withdrawal form is received by the Study Abroad Office.

 Notice of withdrawal from the program must be made in writing, completing the following steps:

 1. Provide notice in writing to the program director that you will no longer be participating in the program for which you have signed a contract and accepted a slot.